Jaguo415/AG_test/README.md

 <img width="847" alt="Screen Shot 2021-12-29 at 11 35 51 PM" src="https://user-images.githubusercontent.com/83923903/147731926-2c68da86-aca6-4a45-8582-05b3d0049c2e.png">

-# Part 2: Tableau Dashboard and KPI
+# Part 2: KPI & Dashboard
 #### Questions to Ask:

 Q:How much are we willing to pay, to acquire the customer?
-A: $50 is our Customer acquisition Cost
+A: $50 is our Customer acquisition Cost.
+Anytime a customer spends above $50 at a spot, we are in the Black.
+Anytime below $50 the red.

 *** KPI: Customer acquisition cost ($50)
 * KPI: Net Revenue (Profitable / # of profitable transactions - unprofitable / # of Unprofitable transactions)